 The Company recognizes the importance of continuing actions to reduce climate change.
-In addition to reporting its progress on GHG and climate change in its Sustainability Report, the Company also discloses through CDP.
+In addition to reporting its progress on GHG and climate change in its 2023 Sustainability Report, the Company also discloses through CDP, formerly known as the Carbon Disclosure Project.

-2022 (for the 2021 year) marked the first year that the Company aligned its sustainability reporting with the recommendations of the Task Force on Climate-Related Financial Disclosures.
+2022 (for the 2021 year) marked the first year that the Company aligned its sustainability reporting with the recommendations of the Task Force on Climate-Related Financial Disclosures ("TCFD").
+In 2023 (for the 2022 year) Sandstorm aligned its sustainability reporting with the recommendations of the TCFD, and it was the first year that the Company included its Scenario Analysis within its reporting.

 Some of the discussion items covered on this topic in the Company's most recent sustainability reporting are covered above and accordingly, are generally not repeated under this section of the Circular.

-Kindly note that specific "Task Force on Climate-Related Financial Disclosures Risks" are contained in the "Risk Factors" section of the Company's Annual Information Form dated March 23, 2023, for the financial year ended December 31, 2022, which is available on the Company's profile on SEDAR at www.sedar.com ("AIF").
+Kindly note that specific "Task Force on Climate-Related Financial Disclosures Risks" are contained in the "Risk Factors" section of the Company's Annual Information Form dated March 27, 2024, for the financial year ended December 31, 2023 ("AIF"), which is available on the Company's profile on SEDAR+ at www.sedarplus.ca .
 The AIF does not form part of, nor is it incorporated by reference into this Circular.

-- Governance around Climate-Related Risks and Opportunities
+Governance around Climate-Related Risks and Opportunities